Pediatric Oncology in Staten Island, NY

-To take advantage of this program, please request a referral from your primary doctor or your child’s oncology team.
-You may also schedule an appointment directly by contacting the Family Care & Support Coordinator at (718)-818-5302.
+To take advantage of this program, please request a referral from the child’s primary care physician or oncology team.
+Families may also schedule an appointment directly by contacting the Family Care & Support coordinator at (718)-818-5302.
 A Spanish-speaking consultant is available upon request.

 Expert Pediatric Oncology Care in Staten Island, New York

 Cancer diagnoses can be incredibly challenging and draining, especially when they occur in children.
 Richmond University Medical Center makes it so families never have to endure this process alone.
 Located in Staten Island, New York, the team of oncologists and specialists at Richmond University Medical Center is dedicated to being there for patients and their families, offering expert pediatric oncology care and emotional support during the time it is needed the most.
 Contact us for more information about pediatric oncology services or to schedule an appointment today.